continuedev/continue/docs/docs/getting-started.md

 2. This will open the Continue extension page in VS Code, where you will need to click `Install` again

-3. Once you do this, you will see a message in the bottom right hand corner of VS Code that says `Setting up Continue extension...`.
-After 30-90 seconds, the Continue extension will then open up:
+3. Once you do this, you will see the Continue logo show up on the left side bar.
+If you click it, then the Continue extension will then open up:

 ![vscode-install](/img/continue-screenshot.png)

-4. Enjoy!